MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 > If you are deploying to HoloLens (1st generation), select the x86 architecture.

 > [!NOTE]
 > For HoloLens 2 you will typically build for the ARM architecture.
 However, there is a  <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">known issue</a> in Unity 2019.3 that causes errors when selecting ARM as the build architecture in Visual Studio.
-The recommended work around is to build for ARM64.
+The recommended workaround is to build for ARM64.
 If that is not an option, please disable Graphics Jobs in Edit > Project Settings > Player > Other Settings.

 > [!NOTE]
-> If you don't see Device as a target option you may need to change the default start up project for the Visual Studio solution from the IL2CPP project to the UWP project.
+> If you don't see Device as a target option you may need to change the startup project for the Visual Studio solution from the IL2CPP project to the UWP project.
 To do this, in the Solution Explorer, right-click on YourProjectName (Universal Windows) and select Set as StartUp Project.

-Connect your HoloLens to your computer, then build and deploy to your device by selecting **Debug** > **Start Without Debugging**:
+Connect your HoloLens to your computer, then select **Debug** > **Start Without Debugging** to build and deploy to your device:

 ![mr-learning-base](images/mr-learning-base/base-02-section8-step1-3.png)